actionhero/node-resque/README.md

 You can work with these failed jobs with the following methods:

-- **queue.failedCount** = function(callback)
+- **let failedCount = await queue.failedCount()**
-  - callback(error, failedCount)
   - `failedCount` is the number of jobs in the failed queue

-- **queue.failed** = function(start, stop, callback)
+- **let failedJobs = await queue.failed(start, stop)**
-  - callback(error, failedJobs)
   - `failedJobs` is an array listing the data of the failed jobs.
 Each element looks like:

 ### Failing a Job

-It is *very* important that your jobs handle uncaughtRejections and other errors of this type properly.
-As of `node-resque` version 4, we no longer use `domains` to catch what would otherwise be crash-inducing errors in your jobs.
-This means that a job which causes your application to crash WILL BE LOST FOREVER.
-Please use `catch()` on your promises, handle all of your callbacks, and otherwise write robust node.js applications.

-If you choose to use `domains`, `process.onExit`, or any other method of "catching" a process crash, you can still move the job `node-resque` was working on to the redis error queue with `worker.fail(error, callback)`.
+We use a try/catch pattern to catch errors in your jobs.
+If any job throws an uncaught exception, it will be caught, and the job's payload moved to the error queue for inspection.
+Do not use `domains`, `process.onExit`, or any other method of "catching" a process crash.
+The error paylaod looks like:

 ```javascript
 { worker: 'busted-worker-3',